ministryofjustice/hmpps-prisoner-finance-poc-api/docs/c4/docs/sync-processes.md

 Two `GLTransaction` records are created to show the movement of money between the prisons overall budget for the collective prisoner subaccounts and the General Ledger account configured for the transaction type.

----
-***NOTE:** When an `OffenderTransaction` record is created to transfer money between two prisoner subaccounts, two mirrored `OffenderTransaction` records are created to show the money moving out of one subaccount and into the other subaccount along with the usual two `GLTransaction` records, but they will only be associated with the first `OffenderTransaction` the second will have no `GLTransaction` records.*
+**NOTE:** *When an `OffenderTransaction` record is created to transfer money between two prisoner subaccounts, two mirrored `OffenderTransaction` records are created to show the money moving out of one subaccount and into the other subaccount along with the usual two `GLTransaction` records, but they will only be associated with the first `OffenderTransaction` the second will have no `GLTransaction` records.*
----

 ```mermaid
 sequenceDiagram